konoma/konoma-base-web/README.md

 ### Buttons

 The button mixins styles a button to look like a konoma button.
-One can use the class 'button--disabled' if the button is disabled.
+One can use the class `button--disabled` if the button is disabled.

 ## Development